-4. There are no single bathrooms beyond entrance: Tourists are permitted one departure and reentry during their visit, which they can use to go to the restroom or for quick snacks outside the ruins.
-However, if they purchased morning tickets and plan to remain longer than the given time, they must ensure that they are back inside the attraction before noon.
+4. There are no single bathrooms beyond the entrance: Tourists are permitted one departure and reentry during their visit, which they can use to go to the restroom or for quick snacks outside the ruins.
+However, if they purchase morning tickets and plan to remain longer than the given time, they must ensure that they are back inside the attraction before noon.

 5. Bring The Passport and Have It Stamped: As a memento of their trip, visitors to Machu Picchu can have their passport stamped with a unique Machu Picchu design.

 6. Traveling Without A Guide is Highly Discouraged: Visitors are strongly discouraged from entering the site without a guide, but if they do so anyway, and run into problems, they can hire a guide there and then.